fanoframework/fanoframework.github.io/working-with-views/index.md

 </html>
 ```

+Fano Framework provides several `IViewParameters` implementations.

+- `TViewParameters`, basic implementation which can set and get view parameters.
+- `TCompositeViewParameters`, class which composed from two external `IViewParameters` instances.
+This is mostly used to combine two view parameters as one.
+- `TNullViewParameters`, null class implements `IViewParameters` instances.

 ### Working with array of data

 Built-in implementation of template parser is basically just string manipulation operation and does not offer sophisticated template engine.